liamrosenfeld/EmuGator/README.md

 University of Florida Computer Engineering Design Project

 ## Completed Work
 The assembler, front-end, and user-interface are now connected.
 Users can step through programs.
-Most instructions in the RV-321 instruction set are implemented.
+Most instructions in the RV-321 instruction set are implemented except EBREAK and ECALL.
+The assembler assembles the code and detects syntax errors.
+The UI includes syntax highlighting and allows users to step through clock cycles through calls to the emulator functions.
+Users can see the current instruction executing, the last instruction fetched, registers, instruction memory, and data memory.

 # Project Architecture